March 20, 2026

 True True True

-3.Properties of Logical Expressions
+3.Properties of Logical Formulas

-3.1Negation, Law of the Excluded Middle, and Contradiction
+3.1Negation, Law of Excluded Middle, and Contradiction

-To express the negation of a proposition like “1+1=2 is true”, I use the symbol “\neg”.
-For a proposition p, “not p” is written as “\negp”, and its result is as follows:
+When expressing a negative proposition “it is not 1+1=2” against the proposition “it is 1+1=2”, we use the “\neg” symbol.
+For a proposition p, “not p” is written as “\negp”, and the result at that time is as shown in the following table.

-Logical Negation
+Result of Logical Negation

 p \negp